 oCIS with WOPI server

-- oCIS, Wopi server and Collabora running behind Traefik as reverse proxy
+- oCIS, Wopi server, Collabora, OnlyOffice and CodiMD running behind Traefik as reverse proxy

-- Collabora enables you to edit text documents in your browser
+- Collabora, OnlyOffice and CodiMD enable you to edit documents in your browser

-- Wopi server acts as a bridge to make the oCIS storage accessible to Collabora
+- Wopi server acts as a bridge to make the oCIS storage accessible to Collabora, OnlyOffice and CodiMD

 - Traefik generating self signed certificates for local setup or obtaining valid SSL certificates for a server setup

-The docker stack consists 5 containers.
+The docker stack consists of 10 containers.
 One of them is Traefik, a proxy which is terminating SSL and forwards the requests to oCIS in the internal docker network.

-The next container is oCIS itself in a configuration like the oCIS with Traefik example, except that for this example a custom proxy and web UI configuration is used to enable the oCIS Wopi extension.
+The next container is oCIS itself in a configuration like the oCIS with Traefik example, except that for this example a custom mimetype configuration is used.

-The last two containers are the WOPI server and Collabora.
+The last four containers are the WOPI server, Collabora, OnlyOffice and CodiMD.

 - Linux server with docker and docker-compose installed